stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

   Then we saw the vast pyramids at the end of the avenue, ghoulish with a dim atavistical menace which I had not seemed to notice in the daytime.
-Even the smallest of them held a hint of the ghastly&mdash;for was it not in this that they had buried Queen Nitokris alive in the Sixth Dynasty; subtle Queen Nitokris, who once invited all her enemies to a feast in a temple below the Nile, and drowned them by opening the water-gates?
+Even the smallest of them held a hint of the ghastly--for was it not in this that they had buried Queen Nitokris alive in the Sixth Dynasty; subtle Queen Nitokris, who once invited all her enemies to a feast in a temple below the Nile, and drowned them by opening the water-gates?
 I recalled that the Arabs whisper things about Nitokris, and shun the Third Pyramid at certain phases of the moon.
-It must have been over her that Thomas Moore was brooding when he wrote a thing muttered about by Memphian boatmen&mdash;
+It must have been over her that Thomas Moore was brooding when he wrote a thing muttered about by Memphian boatmen--

-          &ldquo;The
+           "The
-subterranean nymph that dwells  &rsquo;Mid sunless gems and glories hid&mdash;  The lady of the Pyramid!&rdquo;
+subterranean nymph that dwells  'Mid sunless gems and glories hid--  The lady of the Pyramid! "

   Early as we were, Ali Ziz and his party were ahead of us; for we saw their donkeys outlined against the desert plateau at Kafr-el-Haram; toward which squalid Arab settlement, close to the Sphinx, we had diverged instead of following the regular road to the Mena House, where some of the sleepy, inefficient police might have observed and halted us.
-Here, where filthy Bedouins stabled camels and donkeys in the rock tombs of Khephren&rsquo;s courtiers, we were led up the rocks and over the sand to the Great Pyramid, up whose time-worn sides the Arabs swarmed eagerly, Abdul Reis offering me the assistance I did not need.
+Here, where filthy Bedouins stabled camels and donkeys in the rock tombs of Khephren's courtiers, we were led up the rocks and over the sand to the Great Pyramid, up whose time-worn sides the Arabs swarmed eagerly, Abdul Reis offering me the assistance I did not need.